loganbates2002/WalkXR/README.md

 ### Prototype Requirements ###

-- Create a database to store ratings (done)
+- Create a database to store ratings
+  - Status: Done
-- Create a landing webpage to store list of walks (remaining)
+- Create a landing webpage to store list of walks
+  - Status: In Progress
-- Create a webpage/form for taking the surveys (remaining)
+- Create a webpage/form for taking the surveys
+  - Status: Remaining
-- Create client javascript to handle client side input, such as button clicks (in progress)
+- Create client javascript to handle client side input, such as button clicks
+  - Status: In Progress
-- Create server side tools to handle requests from the client and store the data in the database (in progress)
+- Create server side tools to handle requests from the client and store the data in the database
+  - Status: In Progress

 ***Optional Additions***
-- Create a login form using HTML and CSS (in progress)
+- Create a login form using HTML and CSS
+  - Status: In Progress
-- Create a table in the database to store user info (done)
+- Create a table in the database to store user info
+  - Status: Done
 - Write JS to register a new user
+  - Status: Remaining
 - Write JS to authenticate an existing user
+  - Status: Remaining
 - Write JS to return access token upon login (in order to maintain a session for a user)
+  - Status: Remaining